 There is also a second more important problem with Wright’s strategy.
 Put simply: Wright’s gradualist strategy is just too slow to be viable.
 Wright admits that this is a slow strategy that it “will not be consummated in the short term, likely requiring well over a century to carve out even the basic infrastructure of a post-capitalist society.”
 While in the broad scope of human history, this might not seem like too long of a time period, in the context of acute capitalist crisis, it is far too long.
 The International Panel on Climate Change (IPCC) reports we only have twelve years to limit global warming to a maximum of 1.5 degrees Celsius.
 If we do not limit in time that would create massive worldwide destruction through droughts, starvation, floods, and extreme weather.
 According to the IPCC’s most recent report, we would need to see reversal of deforestation, carbon capture development, and decreased emissions in order to avoid catastrophe.
 Thus the most urgent question that we must ask Wright is how exactly his solidarity economy would create these changes in a twelve-year timeframe.
 Quite simply, a strategy that takes a century to get rid of capitalism is a strategy that cannot address climate crisis.
 On the other hand, a revolutionary strategy which establishes a dictatorship of the proletariat would have the centralized political control necessary to lead a planned economy which could address these issues.
 As such, there is a clear reason to prefer a revolutionary approach to socialism in order to avoid climate catastrophe.

 In the face of looming climate catastrophe and of state repression, there is only one option available to us: revolutionary organizing.
 Only revolutionary organizing can create a centralized structure for resisting state violence.
 Revolutionary approaches to dual power allow us to build a militant infrastructure and to build counter-institutions to meet the needs of the workers.
 Where revolutionary dual power strategy diverges with Wright’s solidarity economy is in the recognition that these counter-institutions will not overcome capitalism simply through out competing it in the marketplace of ideas.
 Wright believes that the rationality of the workers will draw them to his counter-economy, but Marxists understand that capitalist ideology can cause people to act irrationally and against their interests.
 Plenty of workers prefer capitalism because of the intense power of ideology.
 A revolutionary approach to dual power does not presume that we will persuade workers of the rational superiority of our system, but rather that we can meet workers needs in order to raise consciousness and begin to assist the working class in seeing itself as a revolutionary class.
-We do not presume that a rupture with capitalism is impossible– rather, we believe that it is inevitable and that a dual power infrastructure which is built with revolution in mind will allow us not only to survive such a rupture: it will allow us to emerge victorious.

 Regardless of the hypothetical possibility of revolutionary victory, Wright’s own strategy is itself mired in utopianism.
 The belief that a gradualist transition to socialism is possible is based on an idealistic understanding of capitalism’s own emergence, a total disregard for the severity of state repression, and a complete failure to account for how pressing the looming climate crisis is.
 Even if revolutionary strategy is imperfect and has a risk of failure, we can say for certainty that the global climate will collapse by the time Wright suggests his strategy would have succeeded.
 Wright ultimately offers no useful strategic alternative to revolutionary organizing, and does not resolve some pressing internal theoretical crisis within Marxism.
 Ultimately, he simply abandons Marxism by jettisoning its revolutionary content and leaves us with one more utopian scheme which is incapable of providing a real alternative to capitalism.
 What we need now is not more utopian dreams but a concrete strategy for building socialism– the revolutionary strategy remains our only option.